Ailerios/hecomp-hka-projwork/README.md

 ### Configuration
 8192 slots have been used for all three frameworks.

+For HElayers, fractional_part_precision had to be decreased from 40 (standard) to 39, and integer_part_precision increased from 20 (standard) to 21 in order to support the calculation of 100\*100.
+Without, overflow happened and resulted in negative results with the multiplication of two positive integers.

+Similar changes had to be conducted with Pyfhel and Microsoft SEAL for the same reason: The number of bits for the plaintext modulus has been increased from 20 (standard) to 22.
+In Pyfhel the attribute is called t_bits, in Microsoft SEAL it is passed as a parameter (refer to "CPerfSeal.ipynb" for details).

+Here are the configuration details for all three frameworks:

 #### HElayers

-For HElayers, fractional_part_precision had to be decreased to 39, and integer_part_precision increased to 21 in order to support the calculation of 100\*100.

-Here are the used values:
+- scheme: CKKS
 - num_slots = 8192
 - multiplication_depth = 2
 - fractional_part_precision = 39
 - integer_part_precision = 21
 - security_level = 128

+#### Pyfhel
+- scheme: BFV
+- n (number of slots): 8192
+- t (plaintext modulus): 65537
+- t_bits (number of bits in t): 22
+- sec (equivalent length of AES key in bits): 128

+#### Microsoft SEAL:
+- scheme: BFV
-- Context: DefaultContext
+- poly_modulus_degree: 8192
+- number of bits for plaintext modulus: 22
+- row_size: slot_count / 2

 ### Execution time
 Average execution time of 1000 operations, except squaring, of which 500 operations have been executed.
 Time is specified in milliseconds and rounded to 6 decimals.